QuantConnect/Lean/.vscode/readme.md

 - Autocomplete and reference finding with omnisharp can sometimes bug, if this occurs use the command palette to restart omnisharp.
 (Ctrl+Shift+P "OmniSharp: Restart OmniSharp")
 - Any error messages about building in VSCode that point to comments in JSON.
 Either select **ignore** or follow steps described [here](https://stackoverflow.com/questions/47834825/in-vs-code-disable-error-comments-are-not-permitted-in-json) to remove the errors entirely.
+- Python Algorithms will only attach and debug correctly when the algorithm lives in ./Algorithm.Python, this is due to an issue where Lean runs the py files from the build dir at runtime; so we have mapped the ./Algorithm.Python directory to the build dir for the debugger.
+The mapped directory can be changed in .vscode/launch.json under "Attach To Python" option "LocalRoot".
+If you adjust this to your Py algorithm directory you will be able to launch and debug in the same way.